Celiac Disease

 • slowed growth

 Celiac disease can be hard to diagnose because its symptoms are like those of many other diseases.
 Some people don’t have any symptoms.
-Your doctor can do tests to find out if you have celiac disease.
+Your healthcare provider can do tests to find out if you have it.

 The only treatment for celiac disease is a gluten-free diet.
-Your doctor or a dietitian can help you learn how to choose gluten-free foods.
+Your healthcare provider or dietitian can help you learn how to choose gluten-free foods.
 If you avoid gluten in your diet, your small intestine should heal.

 For more information

-Go to the National Institutes of Health (NIH) Celiac Awareness Campaign website at: http://www.celiac.nih.gov/Default.aspx
+Go to the National Institutes of Health (NIH): http://www.celiac.nih.gov/Default.aspx

 Learn more about Other GI disorders